-If you have not provided your TFN then you will need to pay the total amount of your fees for the relevant teaching session by the census date.
+If you have not provided your TFN then you will need to pay the total amount of your fees for the relevant teaching term by the census date.

 Australian permanent residents and New Zealand citizens

-If you are an Australian permanent resident or New Zealand citizen and you become an Australian citizen before census date, you must present your original citizenship certificate to a Student Central or forward a certified copy of your citizenship certificate to Enrolments and Student Finance, Locked Bag 1797, Penrith NSW 2751.
+If you are an Australian permanent resident or New Zealand citizen and you become an Australian citizen before census date, you must present your original citizenship certificate to a Student Central or forward a certified copy of your citizenship certificate to Enrolments, Locked Bag 1797, Penrith NSW 2751.

 This must be done before the census date to be eligible for HECS-HELP.